dontebailey/DBailey_Proj1_Sprint1/README.md

 **Install and run directions:**

+1st: Make sure to set your Module SDK to your default version of python and set up your Virtual Environment

+2nd: Import serpapi and GoogleSearch packages using terminal in this order (

+./venv/Scripts/activate.ps1

+pip install python-dotenv

+pip install google-search-results

+)

 **Project Description:** This project simple retrieves data from the Google Jobs API using your API key and saves it to a